Andriy-Bilenko/WindowsService/README.md

 Compile project with Microsoft Visual Studio, otherwise make sure to include `cpprest_2_10.dll` to the directory with `Service.exe`.

+IMPORTANT: if error says `InstallService(): OpenSCManager failed w/err 5` that means you cannot run service unless you're admin.
+Run it from admin terminal.

 ## when encountering errors

 When service malfunctions pay close attention to error codes, either in terminal right after you ran some `Service.exe` command from the listed above, or to those in service logs.
 Service logs are located in `C:\dir\default_logs.txt` by default (create dir folder to see), you can specify logs file by loading a new `config.ini`.